North Korea has fired two medium-range missiles into the sea off its east coast, a move Seoul and Washington immediately slammed as a provocation.

 Before the meeting started Tuesday, U.S. President Barack Obama said deepening coordination among Washington, Tokyo and Seoul, including “military cooperation that includes joint exercises," is vital to dealing with North Korea.

-Pyongyang fired 16 short-range rockets into its eastern waters early Sunday, following similar launches of 30 rockets Saturday.
+The launches come after Pyongyang fired 16 short-range Scud rockets into its eastern waters early Sunday, following similar launches of 30 rockets Saturday.

 Analysts say the launches are an expression of Pyongyang's anger at ongoing annual South Korean-U.S. military drills, which run until next month.
 The North routinely criticizes the drills, saying they are rehearsals for an invasion.